tielyrr/3402_Kaggle/README.md

 **Preprocessing / Clean up**
 Dataset was very clean; just needed to do some data conversions, encoding of categorical variables, and feature selection/reduction.
+I had initially kept all features besides the day and year, but that later led to overfit so I reduced it drastically, undoing quite a bit of my original work.

 **Models**